captainzero93/load-extracted-unet-automatic1111/README.md

 1. When you select a UNet file and a non-UNet file, the plugin loads both parts into memory.
 2. It combines these parts to create a full model.
 3. The combined model is then set as the active model for generation.
-4. You can switch between different UNets quickly without reloading the entire model each time.

 ## Troubleshooting